-A circuit model used for simulation includes package and bonding wires, on-chip power and ground networks, noise sources, P-substrate resistive mesh and well junction diodes associated with four TEGs and peripheral IO cells.
-Then, the network of on-chip wire resistance, which is connected to an ideal voltage source through package inductances, is attached to the chip-level substrate and well models.
-N-well, deep Nwell and P-well diode models and substrate resistivity are given from a foundry.
+A circuit model used for simulation includes package and bonding wires, on-chip power and ground networks, noise sources, P-substrate resistive mesh and well junction diodes (Fig. 11) associated with four TEGs and peripheral IO cells.
+Figure 12 shows the layout outline of the modeled N-well and deep N-well on the chip.
+Then, the network of onchip wire resistance, which is connected to an ideal voltage source through package inductances, is attached to the chiplevel substrate and well models.
+N-well, deep N-well and P-well diode models and substrate resistivity are given from a foundry.
 We simulate power supply and ground noises with SPICE.